Setting Up

 Scenario's Step Definitions.
 It is unique between tests but shared between steps.

-is a wrapper over the world, which represents state, and other fixtures which handle behavior,
+The App is a wrapper over the world, which represents state, and other fixtures which handle behavior,

 such as HTTP Clients, Database Clients, Page Objects or other utilities.